Taiwanese indigenous peoples: Kingdom of Tungning (1661–1683)

 The Kingdom of Tungning was established by Zheng Chenggong (Koxinga) after arriving in Taiwan in 1661 and ousting the Dutch in 1662.
-The Taiwanese indigenous tribes who were previously allied with the Dutch against the Chinese during the Guo Huaiyi rebellion in 1652 turned against the Dutch during the Siege of Fort Zeelandia and defected to Koxinga's Chinese forces.
+The Taiwanese indigenous tribes, who were previously allied with the Dutch against the Chinese during the Guo Huaiyi rebellion in 1652, turned against the Dutch during the Siege of Fort Zeelandia and defected to Koxinga's Chinese forces.
 The indigenous of Sincan defected to Koxinga after he offered them amnesty.
 The Sincan indigenous people then proceeded to work for the Chinese and behead Dutch people in executions.
-The frontier indigenous in the mountains and plains also surrendered and defected to the Chinese on 17 May 1661, celebrating their freedom from compulsory education under the Dutch rule by hunting down Dutch people and beheading them and trashing their Christian school textbooks.
+The frontier indigenous in the mountains and plains also surrendered and defected to the Chinese on 17 May 1661, celebrating their freedom from compulsory education under the Dutch rule by hunting down Dutch people, beheading them and trashing their Christian school textbooks.

 Koxinga's son and successor, Zheng Jing, dispatched teachers to indigenous tribes to provide them with supplies and teach them more advanced farming techniques.
 He also gave them Ming gowns and caps while eating with their chiefs and gifting tobacco to indigenous people who were gathered in crowds to meet and welcome him as he visited their villages after he defeated the Dutch.
 Schools were set up to teach the indigenous people the Chinese language, writing, and the Confucian Classics.
 Those who refused were punished.

-Zhengs brought 70,000 soldiers to Taiwan and immediately began clearing large tracts of land to support its forces.
-The expansion of Chinese settlements often came at the expense of indigenous tribes, causing rebellions flared up over the course of Zheng rule.
+Zhengs brought 70,000 soldiers to Taiwan and immediately began clearing large tracts of land to support their forces.
+The expansion of Chinese settlements often came at the expense of indigenous tribes, causing rebellions to flare up over the course of Zheng rule.
 In one campaign, several hundred Shalu tribes people in modern Taichung were killed.
 By the start of 1684, a year after the end of Zheng rule, areas under cultivation in Taiwan had tripled in size since the end of the Dutch era in 1660.